Retro64XYZ/retro64xyz.github.io/_posts/2018-03-15-introduction-to-i2p.md

 ## How To Setup

-Setting up I2P can be ramarkably simple.
+Setting up I2P can be remarkably simple.
 You will install the application and then connect to it as you would with some thing like Freenet.
 Configuration is also fairly simple to start with.
 Properly opening the port for your connection in your firewall is one of the more difficult tasks.
 Your main goal is to make